 Bank fees for payments

-Payments taken for payment at the same time are always bundled in Netvisor according to whether it is a SEPA area payment or a non-SEPA area payment.
 In SEPA area payments, bank fees can be reduced by paying the payments at once and with the same due date.
-If the invoices have a cash discount, the file is bundled if the payment date field has the same date.
-By default, this is the cash discount due date.
+If the invoices have a cash discount, the file is bundled if the Payment date field has the same date.
+By default, the cash discount due date is entered in the Payment date field.

-Non-SEPA area payments are bundled if the payments are taken for payment in the same payment batch during the day and the supplier is the same.
-In this case, all payments to the same supplier are made at once according to the earliest due date.
-So if invoices from the same supplier are taken for payment on the same day but in different batches and at different times, then not all of these payments are bundled, only those that are in the same payment batch.
+Non-SEPA area payments are bundled if the payments are taken for payment in the same payment batch during the day and the vendor is the same.
+In this case, all payments to the same vendor are made at once according to the earliest due date.

 Changing the due date after the payment has been sent to the bank